Build and Run Linux Applications

 dnf install gdb-gdbserver

-Install the ARTIK SDK libraries you intend to use.
+At any time, you can install specific ARTIK SDK libraries you decide to use.
 For example, for the Sensor Demo, you will need:

 dnf install libartik-sdk-sensor